Ryde Racine: History

 In November 2010, First Transit replaced Professional Transit Management of Racine as the company to manage the city's bus system.
 It had managed Belle Urban System from 1996 until 2003 when the Racine City Council awarded the management contract to Professional Transit Management of Racine.
+Bus drivers and managers of the Racine system become city employees after this contract expired in 2022.

 In 2017, the City of Racine changed the transit system's name from Belle Urban System to Ryde Racine, and added commuter bus service to Chicago and the North Shore suburbs through Coach USA.